 While you may think that making yourself inaccessible to renters will save you a fair amount of trouble, such behavior will only serve to create more problems.

-If they’re given the impression that their landlord couldn’t care less about their needs, some tenants won’t hesitate to find new rental residences and trash you and your properties online.
+Let’s say they’re given the impression that their landlord couldn’t care less about their needs.
+In that case, some tenants won’t hesitate to find new rental residences and trash you and your properties online.

-If you manage multiple properties or have a day job outside of being a landlord, you may want to consider hiring a dependable property manager.
+You may have to manage multiple properties or have a day job outside of being a landlord.
+In that case, you may want to consider hiring a dependable property manager.
 This person will essentially act as your proxy.

 Read Also: